"Scared is what you're feeling. Brave is what you're doing."

 Aggression as strength: Using force to avoid feeling vulnerable.
 True courage can be gentle.

-Numbness as fearlessness: Not feeling fear because you've shut down.
+Numbness as fearlessness: Not feeling fear because we've shut down.
 True courage feels fear and acts anyway.

 Avoidance as prudence: Calling fear "wisdom" to avoid challenge.
 True courage faces what needs to be faced.